Rules & Regulations

 4. If a club competes in different divisions, the club must adhere to the policies and rules governing individual and team skill levels as described above.

 5. A club may enter more than one team in a tournament, but an individual player may compete (play) for only one of the teams in that tournament.
+This even applies if different divisions of the event are played on different dates (for example, a player cannot play in for a 15′s team and for a 16′s team in the Powerleague, even if the playing dates do not overlap).

 All USAV Junior Coaches must be IMPACT or CAP certified.
 To receive IMPACT certification, coaches will have to attend an IMPACT clinic and an HOA approved rules clinic.